Collection Management

 Collection Analysis Plus Solutions (CAPS)

 With Mackin you can manage your collection directly from your workstation.
 Run an analysis whenever you like and promptly receive your results right on your computer screen.
 Using those results, you can partner with Mackin to map out a direction for your collection.
-On the Home page, choose Library > Collection Management.
+On the Home page, choose Library > Collection Analysis > Analyze Collection.

 If you need a Custom Collection Analysis, our staff of in-house librarians can provide personal assistance through the entire process.
 Please email caps@mackin.com or call 800.245.9540.